American Society for Engineering Education: History

 During World War II, the federal government started to place more emphasis on research, prompting SPEE to form the Engineering College Research Association (ECRA), which was more concerned with research than SPEE had ever been.
 The ECRA spoke for most engineering researchers, sought federal funds, and collected and published information on academic engineering research.
 Colonel and University Dean Blake R. Van Leer was the chairman and oversaw several committees during this process.
 After the war, the desire to integrate the less research-oriented SPEE with the ECRA resulted in the disbanding of SPEE and the formation of ASEE in 1946.

 ASEE was a volunteer-run organization through the 1950s.
 In 1961, ASEE established a staff headquarters in Washington, DC, and undertook a more activist posture.
 However, through the 1960s, the Vietnam War and social unrest, in general, made the mood on many campuses anti-technology, anti-business, and anti-establishment.
 In the 1960s and 1970s, ASEE presidents Merritt Williams and George Hawkins reorganized ASEE to better represent its members and return its focus to teaching.
 As a result of this new focus, ASEE began to administer several teaching-related government contracts, including NASA's summer faculty fellowships and the Defense Department's Civil Defense Summer Institutes and Fellowships.
-Currently, ASEE administers over ten government contracts, including the prestigious National Science Foundation's Graduate Research Fellowship Program.
+ASEE administered over ten government contracts, including the prestigious National Science Foundation's Graduate Research Fellowship Program until 2019.

 Another result of the renewed emphasis on teaching was ASEE’s initiative for recruiting minorities and women into engineering.
 ASEE created the Black Engineering College Development program which used industry funding to upgrade engineering faculty in traditionally black colleges and to develop public information on these schools.
 ASEE also received several grants in the 1970s to research the status of women and American Indians and develop programs to attract more of these students to enter engineering.
 Since then, ASEE has continued to release studies on the subject in its Journal of Engineering Education, and has created divisions specifically devoted to developing programs and research in this area.